How to manage contractors onsite your strata property during COVID-19

 - You must follow all state and federal health orders.
 If your state restricts or prohibits building works, you must abide by this.

 COVID-19 is proving we need to come together as a community to look after each other and look after our properties.
-If you have concerns about how your property should move forward with works, please speak to your strata or facilities manager.
+If you have concerns about how your property should move forward with works, please speak to your strata manager or facilities manager.